 Hence, educating yourselves with a few basic things for your furnace is important.
 We offer furnace installation and maintenance services in various places throughout the region.
-In Particular, furnace installation and furnace repair in Ellicott and Columbia.
+In Particular, furnace installation and furnace repair in Ellicott City, MD.

 How does a furnace heat exchanger work?

 The heat exchanger is responsible for exchanging the heat within the house and the heat in the furnace.
 Hence, when a high-temperature gas interacts with low-temperature gas, the heat transfers from one to another as they move towards equilibrium.
 This whole process helps in keeping your house warm.